 and invisibly for users invokes a layout design tool

-IPKISS by Luceda Photonics)
+IPKISS by Luceda Photonics or

 to determine the actual physical lengths and shapes of all elastic connectors, constructs